 Shipping carriers have their own set of regulations on what can be shipped.
 For example, some items can be shipped via ground with USPS but not via air.
 See the list of USPS prohibited items for more details or our own quick guide.

 Be aware of country-specific regulations and requirements.
-Below are some examples of prohibited and restricted items by country.
-This list is not exhaustive, so do your own research.
+Some examples* of prohibited and restricted items by country.

 Australia